What is a preferred infrastructure report (PIR)?

 It includes information from the applicant on the assessment of the economic, environmental and social impacts of the proposed changes to the project.
 The report helps the community, government agencies and the approval authority understand the implications of these changes.

 A PIR is usually requested if the Planning Secretary identifies that changes are needed to address issues raised during the exhibition period, or identified in the detailed assessment of the project.

 Applicants are asked to prepare and submit a PIR to:

-- outlines proposed changes to the SSI project to minimise its environmental impact
+- propose changes to minimise the environmental impact of the project

-- deals with other assessment issues raised during the assessment of the application.
+- address other issues raised during the assessment of the application

 - refine the design of the project